slowernews/hamster-system/README.md

         Inside your superfolder there are 3 folders:

-        INBOX (folder to put new documents until deciding what to do with them) CURRENT (folder to store your active projects) ARCHIVE (folder to store your dormant projects)
+        INBOX (folder to put new documents while deciding what to do with them) CURRENT (folder to store your active projects) ARCHIVE (folder to store your dormant projects)